-You know you need to stand out in your college application essay—but it’s important that you stand out in a good way.
+You know you need to stand out in your college application essay—but you must stand out in a good way.
 While you might be convinced that your college essay is sure to impress the admission committee for its...uh..unique approach, it may not go over as well as you think.
 In fact, it might be downright bad.
 When it comes to inventive application essay topics (or formats, for that matter), you don't want to go too far.
 Remember, the purpose of the application essay is to convey who you are, what’s important to you, what you’ll contribute to your community, and your college readiness.
 The application essay ideas below are simply bad at achieving those goals.
 Trust me: you can be genuine and creative without them.

 The foreign language essay

-Writing your application essay in a foreign language might seem like a standout way to show your passion for the subject.
-But even if you’re planning on majoring in that language, it’s still a bad call.
-Besides, the admission committee has enough to worry about without getting your essay translated for them.
+Writing your application essay in a foreign language might seem like a standout way to show your passion for the subject, but even if you’re planning on majoring in that language, it’s still a bad call.
+You don't know what languages the admission committee speaks, and they have enough to worry about without getting your essay translated for them.
+Instead, write about your trip to the Dominican Republic and how speaking only Spanish made you realize you want to teach the language.

 The poem essay